thelogbox/thelogbox.github.com/_posts/2009-03-01-mac-mini-microphone-hack.md

 tags:
 - hack
 - mac
+- mini

 categories:
 - OSX

+lastupdate: 2013-11-10

 ---

-The usual microphones used in PC's and headset-mic combos won't work with the mac mini &mdash; the mac mini mic input requires line level input, meaning the mic needs to be powered.
-The usual mic input for PCs are mic level input (about 1 millivolt, the mic doesn't need to be powered).
-Bottom line is, if you have an existing mic which has worked with your PC, chances are it won't work on the mac mini.

-There are lots of solutions for this problem, just google the term "mac mini mic" and I'm sure you won't run out of options &mdash; there are USB mics, and for sure you will run into the iMic from Griffin.
-But this guide is not about the iMic, I wasn't inclined to buy a condenser mic or the iMic simply because I use the mic on the mini just on ocassions.

-# HACK
+The Mac Mini requires line level mic input.
+It needs to be powered.
+A mic that works on PC may not work on the mini.

+You can spare your self the experimentation and reading this guide if you just buy the third party products designed for the mac mini e.g. iMic.
+If you have the time and the materials suggested here, go on and hack away.

+<h2 class='section'>The Hack</h2>

 1. Find an old voice recorder.
 There could be one (or two) gathering dust in that sealed box of yesteryear-gadgets.
 I found an old Sony TCM-150.
 Any recorder with a built-in microphone should do it.
 2. A 3.5mm stereo jack (mini jack) with both ends as male connectors.
 This can be easily procured at any audio supplies store or hardware supply store.
 I got mine from ACE hardware.